Battle of Sufa

-On 7 October 2023, as part of the Qassam Brigades-initiated October 7 attacks on Israel, a series of coordinated armed incursions into the Gaza Envelope, around 30 militants from Hamas' Qassam Brigades attacked Kibbutz Sufa and then overran a nearby military outpost.
+The Battle of Sufa took place on 7 October 2023, as part of the Hamas-initiated October 7 attacks on Israel, a series of coordinated armed incursions into the Gaza envelope which marked the beginning of the Gaza war.
+Militants from Hamas' military wing, the Al-Qassam Brigades, attacked kibbutz Sufa and a nearby military outpost.

-Around 7:30am, Hamas militants motorbikes indiscriminately fired guns and rocket launchers at people on the streets before arriving at the gates of Kibbutz Sufa.
-Once inside the kibbutz, militants went door-to-door shooting anyone in sight, including inside people's homes at point blank range.
-For an estimated 6 hours, six armed residents of the kibbutz fought off the Hamas militants until the Israel Defense Forces arrived.

-Three Israeli civilians were killed in the attack on the kibbutz.
-Twenty Hamas militants were killed, and 10 were captured by Israeli security forces.

 Attack

-On October 7, 2023, Hamas launched a surprise attack on Israel at approximately 6 a.m., firing rockets and conducting a major ground and air assault against Israeli targets around the Gaza Strip, engaging civilians and military personnel alike.
+On 7 October, 2023, Hamas launched a surprise attack on Israel at approximately 6:29 AM, firing rockets and conducting a major ground and air assault against Israeli targets around the Gaza Strip, engaging civilians and military personnel alike.
+Within minutes of the assault beginning, Israeli intelligence and surveillance units detected large-scale infiltrations, including in the vicinity of the kibbutz and nearby military outpost.

-Attack on kibbutz
+Attack on the kibbutz

-By about 7:30am, Hamas militants reach Kibbutz Sufa, similar to when other militants reach Kerem Shalom, suggesting close coordination between different groups of militants.
+At 6:45 AM, the security chief of kibbutz Sufa instructed the kibbutz security team to gear up and prepare to mount a defense, though he ordered its members to remain indoors for the time being.
+At the same time, Hamas fighters were already en route to the kibbutz in two trucks and several motorcycles.
+Seven minutes later, four militants arrived at the kibbut's western entrance.
+They killed a member of the kibbutz security team who arrived to confront them and entered the kibbutz, splitting into two squads.

-According to footage captured by Hamas militants wearing GoPro cameras, militants on motorbikes indiscriminately fired guns and rocket launchers at people on the streets before arriving at the gates of Kibbutz Sufa.
+According to footage captured by Hamas militants wearing GoPro cameras, militants on motorbikes indiscriminately fired guns and rocket launchers at people on the streets before arriving at the gates of Sufa.
 According to CNN, a militant fired shots into the town from a moving motorcycle, displaying the indiscriminate nature of the attack.
-Militants then climbed over the yellow front gates in what The Telegraph called a coordinated maneuver, walking past an unoccupied guard post.
+Militants then climbed over the yellow front gates in what The Daily Telegraph called a coordinated maneuver, walking past an unoccupied guard post.
 The kibbutz had extensive defenses like barbed wire and mechanized gates.

-After breaching the gate, the Hamas gunmen exchange fire with people inside the kibbutz.
-Once inside the kibbutz around approximately 7:50am, Hamas militants went door-to-door shooting anyone in sight, at times inside people's homes at point blank range.
-In one instance, militants find an open loft hatch and shoot inside.
-Some civilians and security personnel inside homes return fire.
-Hamas gunmen then shoot the tires of an ambulance found nearby.
+Once inside Hamas militants exchanged fire with people inside the kibbutz.
+In one instance, militants found an open loft hatch and shot inside.
+Some civilians and security personnel inside homes returned fire.
+Hamas gunmen then shot the tires of an ambulance found nearby.
 After hearing an apparent phone ring, a militants shout the Hebrew word for "mother" to lure residents out of hiding.
+A pet dog that approached the militants was shot dead.
+At 7:29 AM, as the militants moved through the kibbutz, they reached the home of resident Bernard Cowan and fired into it, killing him.
+Five minutes later, the kibbutz security chief spotted two militants near his home and shot both of them dead.
+A few minutes later, he encountered and killed the remaining two militants, ending the initial attack on the kibbutz.